Outpatient Mental Health Programs

 A Better Choice Adolescent Outpatient Substance Abuse Program (ABC) is an adolescent outpatient substance abuse program that individually tailors treatment plans to address all aspects of a teen’s life—healthy body, mind and spirit.
 ABC gives youth and teens the skills and knowledge to make A Better Choice for themselves and improves their ability to function and lead healthy productive lives in our community.
 Professional services are rendered by a multi-disciplinary, multi-lingual, master’s level clinical team, licensed therapists and licensed alcohol and drug abuse clinicians.

-Life is Good Playmakers™ champions the healing power of play to help kids overcome psychiatric trauma.
-Family and Children’s Aid staff have been trained, as Life is Good Playmakers™.
-The Playmaker™ philosophy is embraced across all methods of treatment at FCA.
-Playmakers™ use specially developed activities in structured playgroups to rebuild a sense of safety, community, connection, imagination and wonder in children.
+Life is Good Playmakers champions the healing power of play to help kids overcome psychiatric trauma.
+Family & Children’s Aid staff have been trained, as Life is Good Playmakers.
+The Playmaker philosophy is embraced across all methods of treatment at FCA.
+Playmakers use specially developed activities in structured playgroups to rebuild a sense of safety, community, connection, imagination and wonder in children.
 Through joyful play, children experience greater connection with their caregivers, parents, and peers, develop a sense of competence and self-worth, and learn to express their feelings in healthy, productive ways.
-To participate in Playmakers the child must be an active client in a Family and Children's Aid program.
+To participate in Playmakers the child must be an active client in a Family & Children's Aid program.